davrot/pytutorial/admin/pytorch/check_for_open_port/README.md

-# Check the port for torchrun is open via ncat
+# Check if the port for torchrun is open via ncat

 ## Top